Your purpose and values are a recipe for becoming who you truly are

-And then, when we define your purpose, we say that your purpose is to use your best qualities, in the ways you most love, to create whatever an ideal world looks for you.
+First, the way we uncover your values is by asking you to remember the times when you felt most alive, in flow, “doing what you are here to do.”
+And when we define your purpose, we say that your purpose is to use your best qualities, in the ways you most love, to create whatever an ideal world looks like to you.

-In other words, the more fully you live in line with your purposes and values (defined this way), the more fully you will be becoming who you truly are, and creating what matters most to you.
+In other words, the more fully you live in line with your purposes and values, defined these ways, the more fully you will be creating what matters most to you and becoming who you truly are.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.